bave8672/angular-firebase-starter/README.md

 You can add different firebase configurations for different environments - see the environment files.

-in production mode the app's [custom error handler](./src/app/error-handler/custom-error-handler.ts) will post errors to your firebase db.
+In production mode the app's [custom error handler](./src/app/error-handler/custom-error-handler.ts) will post errors to your firebase db.

 ### Testing